AlisonPanisson/EBCF/README.md

-# Enthymeme-Based Communication Framework for BDI Agents
+# An Enthymeme-Based Communication Framework for BDI Agents

 In this project, we implement an Enthymeme-Based Communication Framework for BDI Agents using JaCaMo Platform.